CosmoLike/cocoa/README.md

 - We provide a docker image named *whovian-cocoa* that facilitates cocoa installation on Windows and MacOS.
 For further instructions, refer to the Appendix [FAQ: How do you run cocoa on your laptop?
 The docker container is named *whovian-cocoa*](#appendix_jupyter_whovian).

 We assume here that the user has previously installed either [Minicoda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual) so that conda environments can be created.
-If this is not the case, refer to the Appendix [Miniconda Installation](#overview_miniconda) for further instructions.
+If this is not the case, refer to the Appendix [What should you do if you do not have Miniconda installed?
+Installation Guide](#overview_miniconda) for further instructions.

 The conda installation method should be chosen in the overwhelming majority of cases.
 In the rare instances in which the user cannot work with Conda, refer to the Appendix [Installation of Cocoa's required packages without Conda](#required_packages_cache), as it contains instructions for a much slower (and prone to errors) but conda-independent installation method.